modelcontextprotocol/servers/src/zep/README.md

 ### Environment Variables

 - `ZEP_API_KEY`: Required API key for Zep service authentication.
+Expected to be passed as `--api-key` flag or as `ZEP_API_KEY` environment variable in your `claude_desktop_config.json`.
+The environment variable is recommended for better security.
-Expected to be passed as `--api-key` flag.
-You can get it from project settings in Zep Cloud.
+You can get your api key from project settings in Zep Cloud.

 ### Usage with Claude Desktop